 Use understandable and perceivable captions for video and audio content to assist users with hearing impairments.
-The Cloudinary Accessible Media Player can automatically generate subtitles for videos, support captions for live streaming, and even allow users to customize subtitle styling to meet their unique reading preferences.
+Cloudinary can automatically generate subtitles for videos, making this a set-it-and-forget-it shortcut to accessibility.

 Cloudinary can also help you automate text transcripts for audio content, another accessibility best practice.